cjkpl/wagtail-cjkcms/README.md

 [![GitHub license](https://img.shields.io/github/license/cjkpl/django-cjkcms)](https://github.com/cjkpl/django-cjkcms/blob/main/LICENSE)
 [![GitHub issues](https://img.shields.io/github/issues/cjkpl/django-cjkcms)](https://github.com/cjkpl/django-cjkcms/issues)

-CMS system for Wagtail 3.x forked from and based on [Wagtail CRX](https://github.com/coderedcorp/coderedcms) - an excellent CMS by [CodeRed](https://www.coderedcorp.com/).
+CMS system for Wagtail 3.x (4.x starting with v.0.2.0) forked from and based on [Wagtail CRX](https://github.com/coderedcorp/coderedcms) - an excellent CMS by [CodeRed](https://www.coderedcorp.com/).

+## Note for version 0.2.1

+Until Codered's packages wagtail-seo and wagtail-cache are updated for compatibility with Wagtail 4, the cjkcms switches to forked versions of these packages, installed directly from github rather than from pypi.

+## Summary

 Out of the box, CjkCMS provides your project with generic, reusable pages:
 `ArticleIndex`, `Article`, `WebPage` which you can use in your project, or extend with additional functionality.
 CjkCMS pages provide you with a generic "body" section and, using `wagtail-seo` package, a basic SEO functionality.